-If you want to enhance your learning and take things to the next level, here’s Six Frequent Errors to Avoid When Installing Internal Doors.
+If you want to enhance your learning and take things to the next level, here are Six Frequent Errors to Avoid When Installing Internal Doors.
 Thanks for reading and good luck!

 I’ve also written a great post about replacing your architrave.
-It details the correct process for removing and add new architrave to any internal door frame.
+It details the correct process for removing and adding new architrave to any internal door frame.

 Thanks for reading.
 Why not try another of these great related posts: